Volcomix/webcomponents/slides.md

 ```

 Notes:
+Till now, we saw how to create new tags with what we called "autonomous custom elements".
+It is also possible to customize built-in elements by extending it rather than extending HTMLElement,
+and by adding the "extends" option when defining the element.

 To add this kind of element in HTML markdown, you can't use it like before, with a customized-button tag.
 Instead, you have to use a button element with the "is" attribute.